2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 In September, China’s Transsion — the largest smartphone seller in Africa — listed in an IPO on Shanghai’s new STAR Market.
 The company raised ≈ $394 million, some of which it is directing toward venture funding and operational expansion in Africa.

 The last quarter of 2019 brought a November surprise from China in African tech.
-Over 15 Chinese investors placed over $240 million in three rounds.
-Transsion backed consumer payments startup PalmPay raised a $40 million seed, stating its goal to become “Africa’s largest financial services platform.”
+More than 15 Chinese investors placed over $240 million in three rounds.
+Transsion-backed consumer payments startup PalmPay raised a $40 million seed, stating its goal to become “Africa’s largest financial services platform.”

 Chinese investors also backed Opera-owned OPay’s $120 million raise and East-African trucking logistics company Lori Systems’ (reported) $30 million Series B.

 In the new year, TechCrunch will continue to cover the business arc of this surge in Chinese tech investment in Africa.
-There’ll surely be a number of fresh macro news-points to develop, given the debate (and critique) of China’s role in Africa.
+There’ll surely be a number of fresh macro news points to develop, given the debate (and critique) of China’s engagement with Africa.

 Nigeria and fintech